-Job adverts, must:
+Job adverts must:

-- be accurate and clearly understandable to Jobseeker - have a job title that reflects the position offered, not use generic terms such as 'various' - clearly state what experience / qualifications are required - clearly state where the vacancy offers a zero hour contract - not mislead Jobseekers when quoting the jobs rates of pay or the salary - only ask successful applicants to provide their right to work in the UK documentation - not ask for personal information such as address, date of birth or bank details - ensure the application process is clear
+- · be accurate and clearly understandable to the jobseeker - have a job title that reflects the position offered, and not use generic terms such as 'various' - clearly state what experience / qualifications are required - clearly state where the vacancy offers a zero-hour contract - not mislead jobseekers when quoting the job's rates of pay or the salary - only ask successful applicants to provide their right to work in the UK documentation - not ask for personal information such as address, date of birth or bank details - ensure the application process is clear

-A jobseekers should only ever provide personal information when they have a job offer with a confirmed start date.
-Unless a legal exemption applies, for example, a person must be 21 years or over to drive a heavy goods 7.5 tonne vehicle.
+A jobseeker should only ever provide personal information when they have a job offer with a confirmed start date.
+Unless a legal exemption applies, for example a person must be 21 years or over to drive a heavy goods 7.5 tonne vehicle.